-After several months of painting inside, thanks to Gabe Silverman for the warehouse space, we are ready to install the Rivanna River Mural.
-If all goes well, we will install the mural in four panels onto the Tru Pilates wall by the train tracks between South Street and Garrett Street on Friday, September 27th.
-Dedication planned for October 3rd!
+After several months of painting inside, thanks to Gabe Silverman for the warehouse space, we installed the mural on the Tru Pilates wall by the train tracks between South Street and Garrett Street!
+Many thanks to those who came out for the dedication.

 I am so pleased to be working with the Charlottesville Mural Project to create a mural this summer celebrating the 40th anniversary of the Clean Water Act and our local river – The Rivanna!
 Ross McDermott of the Charlottesville Mural Project has already primed the wall, set up pumpjacks and installed our fancy new banner.
 We hope to get painting in a week or so and finish by early August.
 Should be great fun!
 We are raising funds for this project through kickstarter: http://www.kickstarter.com/projects/cleanwatermural/rivanna-river-basin-mural-by-artist-kaki-dimock Thanks for helping us get this lovely mural painted!

 Did a little piece on WINA this morning for the mural: http://wina.com/morning-news/kaki-dimock-robbi-savage-ross-mcdermott/ Many thanks to Jane & Rick!